Paulnolan90/P2-JavaScriptMatchGame/README.md

     - Score(matches) show above game.
     - Game automatically restarts when completed (delay of 5 seconds implemented).

+- ### Possible Future features:
+    - Sound - Improve the user experience by adding audio enhancements.
+    - Share your score - Establish a score-sharing link to attract new users and facilitate sharing with friends.

 ## User Experience (UX)
 - ### User Stories